-Transportation to Helsinki
+Transportation to Helsinki (and Nearby)

-Helsinki is super easy to tie into a trip to the Baltics, especially Estonia.
-I took the Linda Line Express which is the fastest ferry ride between Tallinn and Helsinki.
+On my own trip, I took the Linda Line Express which is the fastest ferry ride between Tallinn and Helsinki.
 You reach Helsinki in under two hours.
 I opted for this ferry since I was limited on time.
 However, even though Linda ferries are zippy, they can get canceled if the seas are rough.
 Other ferry options exist too – such as Tallink Silja Line.
 Bigger ferries also mean bigger bars if alcohol tickles your fancy and you don’t get seasick.

 And, of course, Helsinki airport is connected with much of Europe.
 Finnair is the country’s largest carrier, flying to 108 destinations.
 So, if you’re in Vilnius or Riga, Helsinki will only be a quick hour flight away!
 Even my fearful flyer self can handle a journey that short.

-Where to Stay?
+Where to Stay in Helsinki?

 Helsinki has plenty of options when it comes to accommodation – especially hotels.

-For this visit, I stayed in Hotel Katajanokka – an interesting hotel because the building used to function as a prison dating back to 1837.
+For this visit, I stayed in Hotel Katajanokka which is an interesting hotel because the building used to function as a prison dating back to 1837.
 Each hotel room was originally two jail cells.
 Cool and spooky!

 Helsinki is super easy to explore.
 I didn’t take public transportation once, instead opting to walk everywhere.
 If you’re feeling lazy (don’t blame you), you can opt to take trams around the city center.
 You can purchase single ride tickets or passes for the entire day.